AdobeDocs/app-builder/src/pages/guides/webpack-configuration.md

 ### Immutable Options

-App Builder does not allow changing the following Webpack configuration options.
+App Builder does not allow changing of the following Webpack configuration options.
 These fields will be ignored if present in your configuration file:

 * `target` - This must be `node`.
 I/O Runtime only supports Node.js as a runtime.
 * `output.path` - Will always be `./dist/${actionPath}/${actionName}-temp/`